Home Grief and Loss How to Write a Tribute for Grandmother

 The fact is, grandmothers hold a unique place in the lives of their grandchildren that cannot be duplicated.

 One simple reason is that Grandma has been through it all already.
 Spilled milk or a temper tantrum won’t phase her.
-Been there, handled it.
+She’s been there and handled it.
 Grandmothers offer a calm within the storm that parents aren’t always able to.

 Grandmothers can perform magic.
 From a scraped knee to a broken doll, she knows how to make it better.
 The more time grandchildren get to spend with their grandmother, the more magic they experience.
 It’s as if grandmother has an unlimited supply of just the right words, actions, and ways of making anyone feel better.

-And grandmother has other talents, as well.
+Grandmother has other talents, as well.
 Regardless of the dish, no one fixes it like grandma.
 Ever.
-No one finds the time to play with the grandchild like grandma.
-She has an unlimited amount of time for the grandkids.
+No one finds the time to focus and play with the grandchild like grandma.
+She has an unlimited amount of time for her grandkids and is always full of fun ideas.

 Unconditional Love

-A Grandmother’s love is unconditional.
-Even if grandchildren ruin their best outfit, leave their room a mess, and bring home a report that would give their parents agita, nothing will diminish the love or pride of a grandmother.
+Grandmother’s love is unconditional.
+Even if grandchildren ruin their best outfit, leave their room a mess, and bring home a report that would give their parents a sigh, nothing will diminish the love or pride of a grandmother.
 She will spoil the grandchild to her heart’s content and always tell them how wonderful they are – messy room and clothes be damned.

 Grandmothers are wonderful, but they are no mystical fairy godmothers.
 For a grandchild, the relationship is based on absolute reality.
 In a child’s world, parents argue, can be impatient, and can lose sight of what is truly important to a child.
 That is not a grandmother’s reality.

 Grandma will always give her grandchildren undivided attention.
 She knows how to keep a secret.
+She always knows the right words to say.
 She is rarely argumentative, and the grandchildren are invariably her first priority.

 To most grandchildren, grandmothers are angels without wings.
-One of the most difficult times a grandchild will have to face is when grandma passes on to heaven and finally gets those well-earned wings.
+One of the most difficult times a grandchild will face is when grandma passes on and finally gets those well-earned wings.

 What to Say at Grandmother’s Funeral?

-While funerals are inherently sorrowful, there is joy in celebrating someone’s life, sharing happy memories, and uplifting anecdotes.
+While funerals are inherently sorrowful, there is joy in celebrating someone’s life and sharing happy memories, stories, and uplifting anecdotes.
 Speaking in front of others can be difficult enough and bearing our emotions can seem excruciating.
 Therefore, it is a good idea to give some thought to the content before giving the actual speech or eulogy.
-Make notes of the important things, memories, and feelings and jot them down.
+Make notes of the important things, memories, and feelings, and jot them down.
 Writing something down can help clarify your thoughts and make expressing them easier and more comfortable.

 If you’re feeling too overwhelmed, it is perfectly fine to discuss the situation with family members, who can help you with expressing your feelings more clearly.
 If you believe you can handle it, you can help other family members process their grief.